VOLTTRON/econ-dispatch/EconDispatchPublisher/README.rst

 This is a simple agent that plays back data either from the config store or a CSV to the configured topic.
-It can also provide basic emulation of the actuator agent for testing agents that expect to be able to set points on a device.
+It can also provide basic emulation of the actuator agent for testing agents that expect to be able to set points on a device in response to device publishes.

 Installation notes
 ------------------